Catwoman: Hunted: Plot

-Catwoman regains consciousness aboard a jet plane bound for Shanghai in the custody of Batwoman and Interpol agents Julia Pennyworth and King Faraday.
-Batwoman and the agents explain that the emerald was rigged as a tracking beacon to find and take down Leviathan's entire leadership cadre in one strike.
-In exchange for Catwoman's cooperation in this case, they offer her complete amnesty for her past crimes.
-Catwoman agrees, but in between she makes telephonic contact with her friend Holly asking about the status of a group of girls in her care.
-After the exact location is found, Catwoman and Batwoman infiltrate the meeting place, but are forced to battle hired assassins Cheshire and Nosferata which results in the Leviathan bosses Black Mask, Doctor Tzin-Tzin, Mister Yakuza, La Dama, her demonic auxiliaries Abbadon and Morax, and Moxie Mannheim joining the fight.
-The cartel bosses and Whale are defeated and arrested, but Minerva manages to get away.
-Catwoman receives her pardon and walks away, seemingly shrugging off the threat Minerva still poses to her life.
+Catwoman awakens aboard a plane bound for Shanghai in the custody of Batwoman and Interpol agents Julia Pennyworth and King Faraday.
+The trio explain they are using the emerald as a tracking beacon to locate and apprehend Leviathan's leaders.
+In exchange for her cooperation, they offer Catwoman complete amnesty for her past crimes.
+Catwoman agrees before secretly making contact with her friend Holly to check in with several girls under her care.
+Once they find Leviathan's hideout, Catwoman and Batwoman infiltrate it, but are attacked by hired assassins Cheshire and Nosferata and several high-ranking Leviathan members.
+The Leviathan members are defeated and arrested, though Minerva escapes.
+Catwoman receives her pardon and leaves, seemingly shrugging off the threat Minerva still poses to her life.